The Colloquy of Mobiles

-This is my first experience using print to explore information architecture, typographic styling, grid systems, progressive disclosure, and tensions between the visual and verbal, concepts that have also pushed me forward in designing digital interfaces.
+This museum booklet is my first print piece exploring information architecture, typographic styling, progressive disclosure, and tensions between the visual and verbal.

-I designed this museum booklet to capture the story behind The Colloquy of Mobiles, a 1968 installation at the Institute of Contemporary Art in London.
+I designed this book to capture the story behind The Colloquy of Mobiles, a 1968 installation at the Institute of Contemporary Art in London.
 It was created by inventor and cybernetician, Gordon Pask, and was reproduced in 2018.
 This book takes you through the history of Pask’s original work, the process of recreating Colloquy 2018, and it’s implications on design in the world of Artificial Intelligence.

 I reflect the physical structures in installation through typography, e.g. in the way that the table of contents resembles a female body in the installation.